Where This Book Came From:

 In 2002, Glenn Yeffeth, publisher of BenBella Books, invited me to contribute an essay to an upcoming non-fiction anthology, Seven Seasons of Buffy.
 As a big fan of "Buffy the Vampire Slayer," I couldn't resist, and wrote "Matchmaking on the Hellmouth."

 Glenn was pleased with it and invited me to write more, which I did, and by the time all was said and done I'd written fifteen essays for BenBella's Smart Pop series.
+(To date, though, only fourteen were published there; the fifteenth anthology, about Wonder Woman, never came out, and that essay has only appeared in Mind Candy.)
 I'd also written, at his suggestion, an entire non-fiction book for BenBella: The Turtle Moves!
 Discworld's Story Unauthorized.

 Inspired by that, I decided to compile those fifteen essays, along with enough other material to get it up to full book-length, into a single volume.